KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

       :align: left
       :scale: 77%

-   :guilabel:`Delete category` Deleting a category were markers are assigned, Kdenlive ask if you really want to delete it or if you want to reassign the markers to another category.
+   :guilabel:`Delete category` When deleting a category were markers are assigned, Kdenlive asks if you really want to delete it or if you want to reassign the markers to another category.

 .. rst-class:: clear-both